Mrzhouqifei/SUSTAIN/README.md

 System: Linux
 Language: Python 3.8

-Download the codes and install the requirements:
+Download the codes and install the requirements ($xxx is your directory):

     mkdir $xxx
     cd $xxx